firecrow/framework-apalooza/README.md

 ## Runtime Composition

 The `public` directory contains what will be served to users.
-With a script for each app named `<name>-app.js` for each script.
+With a file for each app named `<name>-app.js` for each framework.
 These scripts are loaded when the user clicks on the tab for that frameworks app.

 ## Build System